ryankask/django-discoverage/README.rst

 django-discoverage
 ==================

-Adds `coverage <http://nedbatchelder.com/code/coverage/>`_ to Carl Meyer and Jannis Leidel's `django-discover-runner
+Adds `coverage <http://nedbatchelder.com/code/coverage/>`_ to Django 1.6's test runner and Carl Meyer and Jannis Leidel's `django-discover-runner
 <https://github.com/jezdez/django-discover-runner>`_.

 Inspired by `django-coverage <https://bitbucket.org/kmike/django-coverage/>`_.

+django-discoverage works with Django 1.4 and above.
+If you are using Django 1.4 or 1.5, django-discover-runner is required and will be automatically installed.
+That package backports the implementation of ``DiscoverRunner`` included in Django 1.6.

 Quick usage
 -----------